Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 This section is to verify the performance advantages of the resource coalition cooperation and task assignment strategy proposed in this paper.
-We perform numerical simulation and analysis in aspects such as DT fidelity, resource utilization, energy consumption, and coalition utility.
+We perform numerical simulation and analysis in aspects such as effectiveness of DT and GM, resource utilization, energy consumption, and coalition utility.